WATER QUALITY LA 10 HEALTH VIOLATIONS

 How many water violations does Oil City have?

 Oil City has 16 total EPA violations across 1 water system.
-1 of 1 ZIP codes have at least one violation.
+1 of 1 ZIP code has at least one violation.

 How many water systems serve Oil City?

-Oil City is served by 1 public water system supplying drinking water across 1 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Oil City is served by 1 public water system supplying drinking water across 1 ZIP code.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 HomeCitiesLouisianaOil City, LA → Water Quality